Even if mosquitoes are a problem where you live, I can guarantee that there are places in the world where they are an even bigger problem.

 Speaking of places with the biggest mosquito population, it is a well-known fact that Africa is one of the continents where most mosquito-borne diseases occur.
 But, in Asia and South America, too, there are much more mosquito-borne illnesses in comparison with the rest of the world.

 These mosquito-borne illnesses have become one of the leading causes of human death.
-One part of the reason for this is that the majority of the mosquito-borne diseases do not have effective vaccines.
-The large mosquito population is not helping to solve this growing problem, either.
+One part of the reason for this is that the majority of mosquito-borne diseases do not have effective vaccines.
+The large mosquito population is not helping solve this growing problem.

 Malaria is the leading disease in Africa while dengue fever and yellow fever hugely affect South America and Asia.

 The West Nile virus is a huge problem not only in Africa, South America, and Asia but also in developed countries such as Australia and the US.
 So, it is no wonder that Bill Gates named mosquitoes as the single most deadly animal because, despite their small size, these insects can kill you with one bite – if you are not properly protected.

 On the bright side, there are some places in the world that researchers have found mosquito-free, even though most have a very cold and harsh climate.

 If you want to have a mosquito-free vacation, you can head to Antarctica or Iceland.